schwabix-1311/aquaPI/README.md

 # aquaPi
 A fish tank controller for Raspberry PI - in implementation phase

+Using small functional blocks this software can build the controller functions for your fish tank in a highly modular way.
+The result is minmal hardware requirements and a UI showing exacly your desired functions, whether it is a simple light dimmer or a complex setup with redundant temperature sensors, many lights, pH controller and dosers.
+Based on a Raspberyy Pi (Model zero or better) you can get a powerful solution including diagrams, email or Telegram alarms, multi-channel dimmers, etc. for a competitive price.
+Some experience with hardware setup is required.
+We're working in it to reduce this part, e.g. the common TC420 LED controller can be integrated and thus eliminates the need for recabling or to get new power drivers (MOSFET).

+On the technical side - for those who like to understand the inner workings, or to contribute:
-The project is based on Python/Flask as backend, plus Vue as reactive frontend.
+The project is based on Python/Flask as backend, plus Vuetify as reactive frontend.
+The Raspberry runs "headless", meaning the user interface is you mobile, tablet, or PC.
-The controller machinery (the "machine room") uses a highly modular architecture of simple nodes that are chained to build the controller functions.

-As an example, a basic temperature controller is built from an analog input node (reading values through a configurable driver), plus a minimum threshold node (switching on/off depending on the reading), and a binary output node (writing to a configurable driver).
-Then, for improved reliability you might want to have redundant sensors; you would simply add another input node reading a 2nd sensor and add an averaging node to combine both readings, finally the threshold would be reconnected to listen to the average instead of the 1st input.
+As an example for the building blocks, lests start with simple temperature controller: you select an analog input node (reading values through a configurable driver), plus a minimum threshold node (switching on/off depending on the reading), and a relay output node (writing to a configurable driver).
+Later, for improved reliability you might want to have redundant sensors; you would simply add another input node reading a 2nd sensor, plus an averaging node to combine both readings.
+Finally you would reconnect your threshold node to use the average instead of the initial input.

-All these nodes communicate in the background on a bus.
-Any type of listener (or sender) can easily be added to the bus to implement new functionality, e.g. a node to remember history for diagrams, or a node to send emails when alerting conditions are met.

-The backend is designed to work completely offline (you lose time synchronizstion though).
-The user interface depends on a browser that can run on the same Raspberry system; typically it will be a smart phone or computer and therefore both sides need a network ocnnection, but no cloud services.
+AquaPi is designed to work completely offline, not cloud!
+Network is required to allow the user interaface on your mobile or PC shown in a browser, but the coomunication stays in your WiFi zone unless you decide to expose it through VPN or similar.

 **What is working so far?**

-The backend meanwhile can reliably control temperatures (plural!) using DS1820 sensors and relay outputs.
-Any binary hardware connected to GPIO pins (MOSFETS, relay PCBs) is usable as output.
-Light controllers work off cron schedules (this will change to a more user friendly calendar later), with smooth fading on both Raspberry PWM channels.
-The count of controllers of any type is only limited by CPU and memory.
-ATO (water refill) should be doable with float switch and relay output, but this is unusual for fresh water aquariums where my focus lies.
-CO<sub>2</sub>/pH (ADC input) is close to complete.

-On the frontend a configurable Dashboard monitors state of backend in real time through any modern browser, including a first implementation of charts.
-Operation parameters have a preliminary settings page.
+The backend is complete to allow running my :-) aquarium with dimmed light, temperature and pH/CO2.
+The UI is basically working for monitoring.
+Drivers for relays, on-board PWM, TC420, temp. sensor DS1820 and ADC AD1115 (pH probe!) are working, more to follow.
-The configuration of controller chains has no user interface yet; you need to edit (simple!) python source to define the nodes described above.
+The configuration of controller blocks has no user interface yet; you need to edit (simple!) python source to define the nodes described above.

 **What is needed?**
-- Several drivers for I²C chips need to be implemented.
-A driver for the pouplar TC420/421 PWM controller is required.
+- More drivers for I²C chips need to be implemented.
-- The basic configuration of nodes and controllers needs to be implemented as reactive Vue page(s).
-- The front end needs a reactive settings page, dynamically offering all adjustable settings of the configured nodes.
+- The intial UI, based on Flask & Jinja is beeing converted to a modern SPA using Vuetify.
-- Frontend and backend needs modifications to allow i18n.
+- Frontend and backend need translations.
-- Reporting functions in various ways (email alerts, logging page).
+- Reporting functions in various ways (email/Telegram alerts, logging page).
 - Documentataion.
 Testing.
 Translation.
 - Packaging and installation (ATM this project has no build step, and may ship in this form)